bevyengine/bevy-website/content/learn/book/plugin-development/_index.md

 page_template = "docs-section.html"
 +++

-Bevy has a plug and play architecture, where you can easily add plugins for new features, or use your own plugins instead of the built-in ones.
+Bevy has a plug-and-play architecture, where you can easily add plugins for new features, or use your own plugins instead of the built-in ones.
 You can also create third party plugins that others may use in their applications.

 With that in mind, this page provides some basic info that can be useful when authoring third party plugins.